Ishai-Marom/Microservices-Training/README.md

     - Database = the name of the you want to connect to.
 There always exists a default database called "postgres".
     - SSL Mode = disable.

-To create the table in the example code, run the follwing SQL command:
+To create the table in the example code, run the following SQL command:
 ```SQL
 CREATE TABLE mytable (
     id VARCHAR(50) PRIMARY KEY,